NHSDigital/software-engineering-quality-framework/practices/guides/commit-signing.md

     1. Pick `RSA and RSA`, or `RSA (sign only)` (there is no elliptic curve cryptography (ECC) support at the time of writing)
     1. `keysize` = `4096` bits (the minimum accepted for GitHub)
+    1. Select a key expiry time (personal choice)
     1. `Real name` = Your GitHub handle
     1. `Email address` = Your GitHub account email [listed on your GitHub profile](https://github.com/settings/emails) (you can use the privacy *@users.noreply.github.com* email address): `Settings` -> `Emails` -> `Keep my email addresses private`)

         > If you go for the private email option, consider enabling `Block command line pushes that expose my email`.

     1. Avoid adding a comment (this *may* prevent git from auto-selecting a key - see Troubleshooting section below)
     1. Define a passphrase for the key

 1. Export the PGP PUBLIC KEY (to your clipboard):

     ```bash
+    gpg -k # This should list the new key
     gpg --armor --export ${my_email_address} | clip
     ```